GraphQLSP Config

 Customizing this option allows us to give these functions another name.
 For example,

-if we wanted to name a function parseGraphQL
+if we wanted to name a function parseGraphQL instead, we may set the option to "parseGraphQL".

-By default, this option is true
+By default, this option is true.

-will instead look for tagged
+When templateIsCallExpression: false is set, @0no-co/graphqlsp will instead look for tagged

 template literals.